Edoylerite: Occurrence

 Edoylerite is found in association with cinnabar, terlinguaite, mercury, wattersite, deanesmithite, and opal.
 When found with these minerals, it means that the edoylerite crystals form on the surface of the other minerals after the mercury mineralization.
-The minerals formed during the mercury mineralization, in rough order of abundance, are cinnabar, mercury, edgarbaileyite, metacinnabar, montroydite, eglestonite, calomel, an unidentified yellow massive cryptocrystalline mercury mineral, edoylerite, wattersite, giannellaite, mosesite, deanesmithite, and one occurrence of szmanskiite.
+The minerals formed during the mercury mineralization, in rough order of abundance, are cinnabar, mercury, edgarbaileyite, metacinnabar, montroydite, eglestonite, calomel, an unidentified yellow massive cryptocrystalline mercury mineral, edoylerite, wattersite, giannellaite, mosesite, deanesmithite, and one occurrence of szymanskiite.
 Edoylerite most commonly occurs with cinnabar and is a primary alteration product of cinnabar.
 Edoylerite is a rare mineral, as it has only been found at one locality, the Clear Creek claim in San Benito County, California near the Clear Creek mine.
 At the edoylerite locality, the host hock is composed of quartz, chalcedony, opal, ferroan magnesite, dolomite, goethite, and minor chlorite.
 In spite of a considerable search, only microgram quantities of edoylerite have been found since the mineral was originally discovered in 1961.